 Fellow to The Litigation Counsel of America, an invitation-only trial lawyer honorary society in which membership is limited to less than one-half of one-percent of American lawyers.
 Fellows are selected and invited into Fellowship after being evaluated for effectiveness and accomplishment in litigation and trial work, along with ethical reputation.

 District of Columbia

-Prior to September 1993, Mr. Chassman was associated with the construction law firm of Monteleone & McCrory and the New York City law firms of Phillips, Nizer, Benjamin, Krim & Ballon and Rogers & Wells (now Clifford Chance).
+Prior to September 1993 when he founded Chassman & Seelig, LLP, Mr. Chassman was associated with the construction law firm of Monteleone & McCrory and the New York City law firms of Phillips, Nizer, Benjamin, Krim & Ballon and Rogers & Wells (now Clifford Chance).
 While associated with these international law firms, Mr. Chassman gained extensive business litigation and trial experience in Federal and State courts, principally on behalf of Fortune 500 companies.

 Super Lawyers, Southern California Super Lawyers Magazine in Business Litigation/Employment & Labor/General Litigation.

 Member, American Board of Trial Advocates (ABOTA)